Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 Openness to feedback and a commitment to professional growth are key.

-4. Which is the best way of getting feedback from a performance review?
+4. What is the best way of getting feedback from a performance review?

 The best way is to actively listen, ask clarifying questions, and seek specific examples of both strengths and areas for improvement.

-Request actionable advice on how to address any challenges and discuss potential development opportunities or resources that could support your growth.
+Request actionable advice on addressing any challenges and discuss potential development opportunities or resources that could support your growth.